 - Substance abuse.

-Most of these factors are related to sleep problems.
+Most of these causes of sleep paralysis are related to sleep problems.
 This is since the fact that sleep paralysis is a type of insomnia, which is an abnormal behavior during sleep.
 Since it is associated with the rapid eye movement (REM) stage of the sleep cycle, sleep paralysis is considered REM insomnia.

 Standard REM sleep includes vivid dreams and insomnia, which helps to detach from the dream state in time.
 However, under normal circumstances, insomnia ends when you wake up, so you are never aware of this inability to move.